jonacha/Wake_Up/README.md

 - Preferred: to determine the residence in which we are.
 - Lists: Taking out the information which the doctor is related to.
 - Accelerometer to determine the speed with which the patient moves.
+-WIFI connection with think-speak channel to see the humidity and time in a graph.
+-BLE connection to see the status of elder connected to an Arduino.
+Elderly States:
+    -If the old man falls: Emergency call
+    -If the elder asks for help: Emergency call
+    -The old man is fine